-Barkat angered some supporters by courting religious voters with promises to support Jewish settlement expansion in Jerusalem – a move Porush also supports.
+Barkat has angered some supporters by courting religious voters with promises to support Jewish settlement expansion in Jerusalem – a move Porush also supports.

 Israel’s Haaretz newspaper responded with an editorial urging “Vote ‘no’ on Barkat” and some intellectuals have vowed publicly not to vote for him.

 Many secular Israelis in Jerusalem say they are worried by growing poverty in the city, where many ultra-Orthodox Jews have large families and low incomes.

 There are also concerns over a growing “conservative” trend in Jerusalem.

 City administrators caused a stir recently by forcing young women dancers at the ceremonial opening of a bridge to cover their hair and don sack-like dresses to avoid offending rabbis.